zhiqianlu/terraform-provider-azurerm/website/docs/r/resource_provider_registration.html.markdown

 The following arguments are supported:

 * `name` - (Required) The namespace of the Resource Provider which should be registered.
 Changing this forces a new resource to be created.

+* `feature` - (Optional) A `feature` block as defined below.
+Use this argument to register and unregister a preview feature for the subscription.
+Features which `approvalType` is `AutoApproval` can be managed by terraform.
+[More information can be found in this document](https://docs.microsoft.com/en-us/rest/api/resources/features).

+---

+A `feature` block supports the following:

+* `name` - (Required) Specifies the name of the feature to register.

 ## Timeouts